What income or salary is needed for a mortgage in the UK?

 You can, for example, help protect yourself from unexpected income drops by starting to save as soon as you can.

-Make sure you have enough money to cover three months of expenses, plus your mortgage payments.Get a quote
+Make sure you have enough money to cover three months of expenses, plus your mortgage payments.Get started online

 How can other factors impact how much you have to borrow to get a mortgage?

-It is important to include all income earned beyond your base salary, such as overtime, bonuses or allowances.
+It is important to include all income earned beyond your basic salary, such as overtime, bonuses or allowances.

 Some lenders may not accept all forms of additional income.
 Earnings from overtime and bonuses may be limited.
-Most lenders will accept 50%, while others will accept 75% or 100%.
+Most lenders will accept 50%, but others will accept 75% or 100%.

 You can increase your chances of getting the mortgage amount that you need to purchase your property by including any income you earn.

-This article (affordability article about additional income) provides more information about the different types of income available and how lenders view them.
+Read our article about additional income to get more information about the different types of income available and how lenders view them.

 The only way to tell the whole story is to use your earnings totals to calculate the maximum mortgage amount you can get.
 To accurately determine if you can afford your mortgage payments, a lender needs to know how much money you are spending each month.